 Ensuring Consistent Excel Formulas

-Many users in Excel know that CTRL + to check for consistency across a row of cells (e.g., C5:H5) is an invaluable tool.
+Many users in Excel know that in order to check for consistency across a row of cells (e.g., C5:H5), CTRL + \ is your friend.
 This is because many models share a common theme – time periods are typically built horizontally.
 This naturally leads to the necessity to check if formulas are consistent across all time periods.